 Guide

-Most command-line email tools require a local SMTP relay (Postfix, sendmail) or only work with one provider.
-Nylas CLI sends email from Linux, macOS, and Windows terminals across 6 providers — Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP — with 72+ commands, built-in OAuth2, and zero SMTP configuration.
-Setup takes under 2 minutes.
+Most command-line email tools require a local SMTP server or relay such as Postfix or sendmail, or only work with one provider.
+Nylas CLI sends email from Linux, Ubuntu, macOS, and Windows terminals with built-in OAuth2, JSON output, and zero SMTP server setup.

 Written by Aaron de Mello Senior Engineering Manager